Tailoring Smart IT consoles for your work

 - Rebuild the View of Smart IT, by performing Build/Rebuild database Union Structure from the SHR:Union_ConfigurationConsole form.

-- Restart the Smart IT Services to reflect the changes.
+- Refresh the Smart IT server cache to reflect the changes.

 - Add the Status Reason Column in the Ticket Console of Smart IT.